ssaitta/ReciPal/README.md

 # Recipal
 Chrome extension for reading recipes online.

-Currenlty works with FoodNetwork.com recipies with a limited library.
+Currenlty works with foodnetwork.com, cooking.nytimes.com, and allrecipes.com recipies with a limited food library.